- Not a substitute for professional veterinary help.

 Length of time swimming is also a major factor.
 A quick dip or splash in a cold body of water isn’t likely to cause a problem for an otherwise healthy dog, especially if you dry them off afterward.

-Prolonged swimming in cold temps, however, can lead to hypothermia.
+Prolonged swimming in cold temperatures, however, can lead to hypothermia.

 Other factors to consider include wind chill, dampness of the air, and cloud cover.
 Any of these factors can tip a wet dog into the too-cold territory.